Tahiti: First European visits

 The first European to arrive at Tahiti may have been Spanish explorer Juan Fernández in his expedition of 1576–1577.
 Alternatively, Portuguese navigator Pedro Fernandes de Queirós, serving the Spanish Crown in an expedition to Terra Australis, was perhaps the first European to see Tahiti.
 He sighted an inhabited island on 10 February 1606.
 However, it has been suggested that he actually saw the island of Rekareka to the southeast of Tahiti.
 Hence, although the Spanish and Portuguese made contact with nearby islands, they may not have arrived at Tahiti.

 The next stage of European visits to the region came during the period of intense Anglo-French rivalry that filled the twelve years between the Seven Years' War and the American Revolutionary War.
 The first of these visits, and perhaps the first European visit to Tahiti, was under the command of Captain Samuel Wallis.
 While circumnavigating the globe in HMS Dolphin, they sighted the island on 18 June 1767 and then harbored in Matavai Bay between the chiefdom Pare-Arue (governed by Tu (Tu-nui-e-aʻa-i-te-Atua) and his regent Tutaha) and the chiefdom Haʻapape, governed by Amo and his wife "Oberea" (Purea).
-The first contacts were difficult, but to avert all-out war after a British show of force, Oberea laid down peace offerings leading to cordial relations.
+The initially friendly encounter turned tense as islanders grew suspicious and sought control of the Dolphin, leading to a week of skirmishes that culminated in violence, but to avert all-out war after a British show of force, Oberea laid down peace offerings leading to cordial relations.

 On 2 April 1768, the expedition of Louis-Antoine de Bougainville, aboard Boudeuse and Etoile on the first French circumnavigation, sighted Tahiti.
 On 5 April, they anchored off Hitiaʻa O Te Ra and were welcomed by its chief Reti.
 Bougainville was also visited by Tutaha.
 Bougainville stayed about ten days.